12 Regional Barbecue Sauce Styles All Grill Masters Should Know

 Many people will tell you Memphis barbecue is served without a sauce: They use a dry rub on their ribs to give it plenty of flavor from the get-go.
 Others swear by “web” rubbed ribs, which uses a barbecue sauce that’s thinner than Kansas City but sweeter than St. Louis.

-Texas barbecue is all about the beef, and the sauce is usually used to baste or marinate rather than as a condiment.
-It’s thin but hearty, thanks to the use of meat drippings and other bold ingredients like smoky cumin, hot sauce, chili powder, garlic and Worcestershire.
+Texas barbecue is all about the beef, and the sauce is usually used to baste or marinate brisket rather than as a condiment.
+Texas barbecue sauce is thin but hearty, thanks to the use of meat drippings and other bold ingredients like smoky cumin, hot sauce, chili powder, garlic and Worcestershire.